What is Process Validation?

 - Where the results of a process cannot be fully verified by subsequent inspection and test, the process shall be validated with a high degree of assurance and approved according to established procedures.

-It all starts with preparing validation plan which shall consider following.
+It all starts with preparing a validation plan which shall consider the following.